feadoor/rustdoku/README.md

 # rustdoku
 Logical Sudoku solver in Rust.

 **NOTE**: I am not in the slightest bit interested in solving *every* Sudoku puzzle.
-What I am interested in doing here is in building up a repertoire of logical techniques and patterns that can aid human solvers of Sudoku puzzles.
+What I am interested in doing here is in building up a repertoire of logical techniques and patterns that are capable of solving the vast majority of even very difficult puzzles.

-**To repeat** - I don't care about your puzzle that needs you to hold 10 assumptions in your head at once.
-I am not interested in techniques that require hypotheticals of the form "What happens if a 2 goes here...".
-I am interested in creating a catalogue of patterns that can solve even very difficult Sudoku puzzles without resorting to branching or trial-and-error.

-The proofs of the patterns themselves *are* allowed to rely on hypotheticals, such as for the classic XYZ-Wing.
-But the criterion for me to consider it valid is that, once the pattern has been defined, it can be spotted and applied without having to repeat the proof.
+Many of these techniques will be infeasible for human solvers, but human solving is not the goal here.
+My aim is to develop a small set of heuristics that can be used to find logical solutions to Sudoku puzzles which meet two goals:

+* The solve should be linear - it can be followed step-by-step without having to remember previous steps.

+* The solve must be verifiable by a human with sufficient understanding of the techniques involved.

 # Patterns included so far

 ## Full house

 This occurs when only one cell in a row, column or block remains empty.
 Although this is subsumed by both other types of single below, it's much easier to spot than the general case.

 ![alt tag](images/fullhouse.PNG)